RachWalm/spelling-game/README.md

 Improvements in user experience:

 - Provide the description and the hint read audibly so that people who have difficulty visually can also use the game.
+In which case the letter input would also need to be audible with an audible indication of whether it was correct.
+The score would need to be read audibly.

 - Have a name input so that the user can be referred to by name later on.

 - Currently the word instantly disappears so you move to the next word and never actually see the final letter.
-It might be nice to have a slight delay so the whole word can be seen, especially if the user has requested the last letter as they can't guess it.
+It might be nice to have a slight delay so the whole word can be seen and celebrated especially if the user has requested the last letter as they can't guess it.

 - start over button could go through the score screen so you get the feeling of finishing.